Willis Augustus Hodges: Antebellum abolitionist

 When Willis was fourteen, his older brother William was arrested for antislavery agitation and thrown into jail.
 He escaped and fled to Canada, but the incident marked the Hodges family as pariahs in Princess Anne County.
 The young Hodges found himself the victim of mob violence on more than one occasion during this time.
-In the aftermath of the Nat Turner rebellion, the white legislature passed severe discriminatory measures against free blacks, fearing more uprisings.
+In the aftermath of the Nat Turner's Rebellion, the white legislature passed severe discriminatory measures against free blacks, fearing more uprisings.

 Hodges left Virginia for New York in 1836.
 At the instigation of his sister, Hodges devoted himself to study.
 He also soon began attending antislavery meetings.
 Hodges quickly grew impatient with Northerners whom he viewed as being "more men of words than deeds," and became an impassioned advocate for the immediate abolition of slavery by any means necessary.
 He started a newspaper, The Ram's Horn, in the 1840s, and soon began to collaborate John Brown, an antislavery zealot.
 Brown notably organized the armed raid on the US armory in Harpers Ferry, Virginia in 1859.